 God is good in the tough times.

-Not everyone gets cancer, has a serious injury, endures long-term unemployment, loses a child or experiences the desertion of a spouse.
+Not everyone gets cancer, has a serious injury, endures long-term unemployment, loses a child, or experiences the desertion of a spouse.
 Throughout the Bible are many verses stating how God healed someone or protected someone in a dangerous situation.
-We don’t even know all the dangers God is protecting us from daily!
+We do not even know all the dangers God is protecting us from daily!
 We should thank Him all the time for doing that.
+God is good in what He allows or does not allow into our lives.

 Since God is good all the time, you can trust His goodness in whatever He chooses to do in your life.
 This is the sticky part, isn’t it?
 Why is that?
 I think it is because you and I already have an idea of what we think His goodness to us should look like!